jakobharden/phd_fqband/README.md

 ## Directory and file structure

-All GNU Octave script files (\*.m) are UTF-8 encoded plain text files written in the scientific programming language of GNU Octave 6.2.0.
-All LaTeX files (\*.tex) are UTF-8 encoded plain text files.
+GNU Octave script files (\*.m) are written in the scientific programming language of GNU Octave 6.2.0.
+LaTeX files (\*.tex) are written with compliance to TeXlive version 2020.20210202-3.
+Text files are generally encoded in UTF-8.

 ```
 fqband/